 Our success will depend in part on our ability to obtain and defend patent protection for our products and processes, to preserve our trade secrets and to operate without infringing or violating the proprietary rights of third parties.
-To date, we have 16 issued U.S. patents, 12 of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and for treating obesity.
-Assuming timely payment of maintenance fees as they become due, the earliest these patents will expire is in 2023.
-We also have 18 U.S. patent applications, 10 Australian applications, 11 European applications, 2 Chinese applications, 2 Indian applications, and 1 Japanese application.
+To date, we have 14 issued U.S. patents, seven of which pertain to treating gastrointestinal disorders and we believe provide us with broad intellectual property protection covering electrically-induced vagal blocking and for treating obesity.
+Material among these are our U.S. Patent No. 7,167,750, U.S. Patent No. 7,489,969, U.S. Patent No. 7,613,515, U.S. Patent No. 7,444,183 and U.S. Patent No. 7,672,727.
+Assuming timely payment of maintenance fees as they become due, these patents will expire in 2023.
+We also have 20 U.S. patent applications, 10 Australian applications, 11 European applications, 2 Chinese applications, 2 Indian applications, and 1 Japanese application.
 EnteroMedics also has granted 1 Australian patent, and two European patents we believe will be granted.
 These applications primarily pertain to our vagal blocking technology and its application to obesity as well as other gastrointestinal disorders.
 In addition to our patents and applications, we have a license agreement with Mayo Foundation for Medical Education and Research for two pending U.S. patent applications on medical device obesity treatments, which are unrelated to our VBLOC therapy.

 We also register the trademarks and trade names through which we conduct our business.
-To date, in the United States we have registered trademarks for VBLOC[®], ENTEROMEDICS[®] and MAESTRO[®] each registered with the United States Patent and Trademark Office, and have received a Notice of Allowance and fourth extension of time to file a Statement of Use on our application to register the mark EMPOWER[TM].
+To date, in the United States we have registered trademarks for VBLOC®, ENTEROMEDICS® and MAESTRO® each registered with the United States Patent and Trademark Office, and have received a Notice of Allowance and fourth extension of time to file a Statement of Use on our application to register the mark EMPOWERTM.
 In addition, the marks VBLOC, MAESTRO and ENTEROMEDICS are the subject of either a trademark registration or application for registration in Australia, Brazil, China, the European Community, Saudi Arabia and Switzerland.
-The trademarks VBLOC, ENTEROMEDICS and MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS are registered in Mexico.
+In Mexico, the trademarks VBLOC and ENTEROMEDICS are registered and the trademark MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS is the subject of a pending application.
 The trademarks VBLOC, ENTEROMEDICS and MAESTRO SYSTEM are the subject of pending trademark applications in the United Arab Emirates.